Build a Wood-Framed Bathroom Mirror Shelf

-This simple shelf lets you cross two things off your bathroom wish list: a convenient mirror over the sink and a handy area
+This simple shelf lets you cross two things off your bathroom wish list: a convenient mirror over the sink and a handy area for toiletries

 - 1 x 6 pine board, 9 feet long